 In general, slower moving traffic allows for tighter curves and provides more flexibility to conform the roadway to the terrain and minimize the size of the cut and fill work.
 However, one of the biggest challenges at Last Chance Grade is that the alignment needs to gain 800 to 1,000 feet in elevation in a relatively short distance in an area surrounded by natural barriers.
 Hillsides in this area have natural slopes varying from 27% to 80%.
 To maintain a steady maximum grade of 6% to 7%, the alignment must take a ‘side hill’ course until achieving the high point.
 Switchbacks cannot be used to reverse direction on a mid-grade ascent, no matter the curve radius, given the road width, grade requirements, and the steep terrain.
 Therefore, slower speeds (smaller radius curves) are difficult to construct and don’t provide significant reduction in the project’s footprint.

-Potential watershed impacts associated with Alternative F would be limited to the Wilson Creek sub-watershed area located within the Point St. George-Frontal Pacific Ocean watershed.
-There are no anticipated watershed impacts associated with Alternative X. During the NEPA/CEQA review phase of the project an initial water quality assessment report (WQAR) will be prepared.
+As part of the CEQA/NEPA review, Caltrans will prepare a water quality assessment report (WQAR) to help determine whether the project could result in discharges of pollutants into protected bodies of water and watersheds.
+The project area is immediately adjacent to the Pacific Ocean and Wilson Creek as well as the watershed of the Smith River.
 The WQAR will discuss the regulatory framework of the project, provide data on surface and groundwater resources within the project area, identify potential impacts/benefits associated with the proposed project, and recommend specific avoidance and/or minimization measures for potentially adverse impacts to water quality.

 Caltrans considers the impacts of climate change and sea level rise (SLR) in the planning and design of projects.
 For Last Chance Grade, coastal erosion at the toe of the slope may increase the risk associated with Alternative X, and this will be factored into ongoing study and assessment.
 The drainage systems that are an element of Alternative X would be designed with consideration of more severe weather events.
 As currently proposed, Alternative F would likely have minimal risk associated with SLR.